 The Freight Train Boogie is dedicated to Americana Music: which includes the edgier country & folk singers, hillbilly twang, some bluegrass, blues and rock.
 We place a special emphasis on "Alt.Country", Roots Rock and many small label and independent releases.
 We love Country music, as long as it's "real" Country.

 Americana music is influenced by elements of rock, country, blues and folk.
-Many of the more established artists you've probably already heard of: Emmylou Harris, Lyle Lovett, Steve Earle, Gram Parsons, sometimes Neil Young, Wilco or Lucinda Williams.
 Many people come to this music after feeling disconnected from rock or country that's heard on commercial radio.
 Perhaps the best way to illustrate what Americana music is, is to list a hundred or so Essential Freight Train Boogie Artists.

 The Reviews section is where we write about new CD releases, and there's a huge archive of past reviews.
 The FTB News is mostly links to current Roots music articles and information on the web and in other media, including info on upcoming CD releases.
-The Links section is of course, links to other good, interesting or useful websites, although it's a little out of date.
-FTB Editor Bill Frater also does a biweekly radio show on KRCB-FM and a works weekends on KRSH in Sonoma County, California.
+FTB Editor Bill Frater also does a weekly radio show on KRCB-FM and a works weekends on KRSH in Sonoma County, California.

 FTB Show #246 features the music from a California Gold Rush story written by Eric Brace & Karl Straup called Hangtown Dancehall.
 The album also features Kelly Willis, Tim O'Brien, Mike Auldridge, Fats Kaplin and more.
 Here's the iTunes link to subscribe to the FTB podcasts.
 Here's the direct link to listen now!